Humanoid: In theoretical convergent evolution

 Russell proposed that this "Dinosauroid", like most dinosaurs of the troodontid family, would have had large eyes and three fingers on each hand, one of which would have been partially opposed.
 As with most modern reptiles (and birds), he conceived of its genitalia as internal.
 Russell speculated that it would have required a navel, as a placenta aids the development of a large brain case.
 However, it would not have possessed mammary glands and would have fed its young, as birds do, on regurgitated food.
 He speculated that its language would have sounded somewhat like bird song.

 Russell's thought experiment has been met with criticism from other paleontologists since the 1980s, many of whom point out that his Dinosauroid is overly anthropomorphic.
 Gregory S. Paul (1988) and Thomas R. Holtz, Jr., consider it "suspiciously human" (Paul, 1988) and Darren Naish has argued that a large-brained, highly intelligent troodontid would retain a more standard theropod body plan, with a horizontal posture and long tail, and would probably manipulate objects with the snout and feet in the manner of a bird, rather than with human-like "hands".
+(Although bipedal dinosaurs often do have hands, if they don't turn them into wings.)